-At 11:02 on August 9, 1945, an atomic bomb exploded over Nagasaki, destroying almost the entire city and killing many people.
+At 11:02 on August 9, 1945, an atomic bomb was dropped over Nagasaki, destroying almost the entire city and killing a vast number of people.

 Wall Clock